Firestark/project/docs/articles/Architecture.md

 ## Model View Controller (MVC)

+A popular application architecture nowadays is Model, View, Controller (MVC).
+Originally MVC is not meant to be an application architecture.
+MVC is first invented as a UI related pattern that separates out user input, data and view into their own components.
+In MVC the model is not allowed to know where it gets it input from, the model is not allowed to know what device is delivering the input, that is the job of the controller.
+Also the model is not allowed to know anything about the format that is used to deliver the data to the end user, that is the job of the view.
+With this separation the model is a reusable piece of code that can be used no matter what IO device is being used.

-Model View Controller (MVC) originates at small talk and is developed to structure out small components, like for example a radio button or a checkbox, into triads of models, views and controllers.
+MVC originates at small talk and is developed to structure out small components, like for example a radio button or a check-box, into triads of models, views and controllers.
 Each of these models, views and controllers has their own responsibility.
 The model keeps data related to the component and knows about some basic (business) rules to manipulate that data.
 The view consist of code to render the component on the screen based on the data from the model.
 The view listens for changes in the model and changes it's representation on the screen when the model's data changes.
-The controller listens for user input and commands the model to update it's state based on the input that the controller gets.
+The controller listens for user input and translate those inputs into commands for the model with which the model can change it's data if applicable.
 To illustrate a button on the screen could have an MVC triplet:

 -  A controller that listens for user input that corresponds to the button
 - A model with some data and basic (business) rules that has something to do with that button